 Instant Vortex Air Fryer: Price and availability

-The Instant Vortex Air Fryer costs £99.99 in the UK and carries a set of features and functions slightly more in tune with British tastes.
+The Instant Vortex Air Fryer costs £99.99 in the UK, while the XXL (5.7L) model in Australia will set you back AU$269.
 Fear not if you're in the US though, as Instant has plenty of variations on the theme, like the 6 quart Instant Pot Vortex 4-in-1 Air Fryer or the Instant Vortex Plus 6-in-1 Basket Air Fryer as an example, for just $158 along with a dedicated Amazon area showcasing other machines in the range.

 Instant Vortex Air Fryer: what is it?